DidierRLopes/my-website/my-website/blog/2021-07-17-household-bills-program.md

 **My first side project.**

 Before University, I spent most of my spare time playing counter-strike (my steam account had **more than 1000 hours played**, that’s more than 41 entire days playing in a row).
-I was a decent player I’d say, you can see a compilation of “almosts” I’ve done here.
+I was a decent player I’d say, you can see a compilation of “almosts” I’ve done [here](https://www.youtube.com/watch?v=ocsJzNJJB50).

 However, I knew this wasn’t the way.
 I realised that if I used the amount of time I was spending on online games for learning, I would have a much bigger satisfaction return.
 And, in the long term, my life would be better.

 **So I started studying hard.** I started valuing my time more, and declined most of the parties I was invited to because I was busy working late hours.
 Don’t get me wrong, I’m an easy person.
 I like to think I make friends easily.
 However, I just had different priorities, and partying just wasn’t one of them.
-As my parents say: “Everything has its own time”.
+As my parents say: _“Everything has its own time”_.

 In my 2nd year of University, I was getting really good grades, which means that I started having discussions with the other best students in the course. **That’s how I met one of the smartest people I know to this day**.
 This guy was a proper hands-on person, he didn’t study half the time I did, but he was always busy with something.

 He had a band, developed his own personalised guitar pedals and amplifiers, and developed some apps for fun.
 He did this all while having excellent results at University, which is insane.
-That’s when I realised that he was not only giving more priority to these hobbies in relation to partying or meeting people, BUT also in relation to doing courseworks or studying for exams.
+That’s when I realised that he was not only giving more priority to these hobbies in relation to partying or meeting people, **BUT also in relation to doing courseworks or studying for exams**.
 He’d never fail a coursework/exam, but that further study could have bumped a grade from 17 to a 19 out of 20.

 One day, we were meant to meet at his place to work on a coursework together, and he shown me an app that he had developed for him and his girlfriend.
 The app was a simple command line interface that was able to split their usual household bills (rent, water bill, food shop, cat food, etc). **I found that fascinating.**

 I told him I would create one for myself.
 Since I had read about how to use Java to make a pretty GUI, I thought why not give this a go (although I had no idea about OOP).
 In addition, I didn’t want my program to look the same as his, so I thought my version could be as if it was an upgrade.

+...

 After that, I was on a mission.
 Little did I know that after this, I never really stopped having an interest in working on new side projects.